 Accounting and Bookkeeping for 13th-Month Payments

-The following are employers in the Philippines that are exempted from having to pay the 13th Month Pay benefit to their employees:
+Certain employers in the Philippines are exempted from having to pay the 13th Month Pay benefit to their employees.

 - Distressed employers with prior authorization from the Secretary of Labor to be qualified for exemption;

 - The government and its political subdivisions, including government-owned and controlled corporations (GOCC), except those corporations operating essentially as private subsidiaries of the Government;

 - Employers who are already paying their employees 13th Month Pay or equivalent;

 - Employers of persons in the personal service of another in relation to such workers; and